upthebuzzard/upthebuzzard.github.io/_games/pouches-of-destiny.md

 Any feedback?
 [Leave a comment](https://github.com/upthebuzzard/upthebuzzard.github.io/issues/11).

-# The Rules (version 1.4, 2017-06-17)
+# The Rules (version 1.5, 2017-06-20)

 ## Setting the scene

 You are highly motivated [marsupials](https://en.wikipedia.org/wiki/Marsupial), scrabbling around for food on an ever-shifting rubbish heap, fighting for survival and supremacy.
 Everything you carry in your pouch leaches into you, changing your capabilities.
 Pick wisely. _(ok, so, marsupials don't usually carry food in their pouches, but, artistic license, dammit!)_

-The first marsupial with a pouch full of 5 different foods, standing on the highest (or equal highest) spot on the heap, when a round has finished, wins.
+The first marsupial with a pouch full of 5 different foods, standing on the highest possible spot on the heap (i.e. the King), wins.

 ## You will need